weeblrpress/clearstatus/README.md

 Instead, you can add an override in your site that will take over the original ClearStatus text.
 Proceed as follow to change text for the English language:

-- Create a folder `i18n` at the root of your site
+- Create a `i18n` folder at the root of your site
 - Create a file called `en.yml` in that folder
-- Insert the following to that file:
+- Insert the following in that file:

 ````
 - id: isDown